ppwa-io/sustainability-skills-library/regenag-research-synthesis/regen-research-synthesis-skill.md

 ---
 name: regenag-research-synthesis
 description: >
-  Searches and synthesises recent peer-reviewed evidence on regenerative agriculture outcomes — filtered by crop type, geography, and farming system — to support a specific sourcing or procurement decision.
-Use when a client needs to make an evidence-based case for regenerative sourcing for a specific crop or region and the available literature feels scattered, inaccessible, or too academic for direct business use.
+  Searches and synthesises recent peer-reviewed evidence on regenerative agriculture outcomes, filtered by crop type, geography, and farming system, to support a specific sourcing or procurement decision.
+Use to make an evidence-based case for regenerative sourcing for a specific crop or region and the available literature feels scattered, inaccessible, or too academic for direct business use.
 Trigger phrases include: "find the evidence on regenerative farming for [crop]", "what does the research say about regen ag in [region]", "build an evidence brief for regenerative sourcing", "synthesise the literature on regenerative [outcome]".
-category: Reporting & Disclosure
+category: Procurement & Supply Chain
 framework_alignment: General
 audience_level: Intermediate
 claude_interface: Claude.ai